Department of Science

-Zuhair Muhi-eldeen has received his PhD in Ohio state University Columbus, USA.
-Currently, he/she is working as Professor of Medicinal chemistry in Petra University.
-He has successfully completed his Administrative responsibilities Professor and Chairman of Medicinal Chemistry and Phamacognosy Department.
-College of Pharmacy, Baghdad University.
+Zuhair Muhi-eldeen has received his PhD from Ohio state University Columbus, USA.
+Currently, he is working as Professor and Chairman of Medicinal Chemistry and Pharmacognosy Department at College of Pharmacy, Petra University.
 His Paper were accepted for presentation orally at many local, regional and international congress of Pharmaceutical science, Pharmacology and Chemistry in countries such as Egypt, Tunisia, Jordan, France, Japan, United State, Austria, England, Switzerland, Lebanon, UAE, and Spain.
 He has authored for Essentials of Medicinal Chemistry books.
 His research interest include radio protective agents, Antihistaminic, Acetylenic compounds of various biological activity, Prodrugs, NMR studies of certain, acetylenic amines, Thermal stability in relation to biological activity free radical in relation to human disease.

 Rafat Milad Mohareb

 Department of Chemistry